segee/avr_usb_serial_lufa/README.md

 http://www.fourwalledcubicle.com/LUFA.php

-When you unzip the file, you will get a directory structure that tarts:
+When you unzip the file, you will get a directory structure that starts:

 lufa-LUFA-version/